GoogleChrome/developer.chrome.com/site/en/blog/csp-issues/index.md

 The goal of this work was to improve the debugging experience for CSP issues.
 When considering new issues, the DevTools team roughly follows this process:

-1. **Defining user stories**.Identify a set of user stories in the DevTools front-end that covers how a web developer would need to investigate the problem.
+1. **Defining user stories**.
+Identify a set of user stories in the DevTools front-end that covers how a web developer would need to investigate the problem.
 2. **Front-end implementation**.
 Based on the user stories, identify which pieces of information are required for investigation of the issue in the front-end (e.g. a related request, the name of a cookie, a line in a script or html file, etc).
 3. **Issue detection**.
 Identify the places in the browser where the issue can be detected in Chrome and instrument the place to report an issue including the relevant information from step (2).
 4. **Save and display the issues**.
 Store the issues in an appropriate place and make them available to DevTools once is opened
-5. **Designing the issues text**.Come up with an explanatory text that helps the web developer understand, and more importantly fix the problem
+5. **Designing the issues text**.
+Come up with an explanatory text that helps the web developer understand, and more importantly fix the problem

 ### Step 1: defining user stories for CSP Issues